Marion Cannon: Political career

 November 20, 1890, Cannon was elected first State President of the Farmers’ Alliance and was reelected October 22, 1891.

+Congress

 He helped to organize the People's Party of California and was elected as a Populist to the Fifty-third Congress (March 4, 1893 - March 3, 1895), but was not a candidate for renomination in 1894.

 Later career

 He was chosen as a representative to the Supreme Council in Indianapolis in November 1891 and was selected by that body to represent California in the industrial conference at St. Louis February 22, 1892.
 He was delegate to the People's Party National Convention in 1892.

 Business

 In Ventura he maintained his blacksmith shop business.
 He was listed as a blacksmith until the 1900 census.
 He also began farming, and ran in farming political and social circles.
 He did not think much of the post Civil War east coast, and was an ardent booster of the West for the rest of his life.
 He was a member of the California Grange, and, as a member of the Grange, was an ardent enemy of the railroads’ manipulation of costs for shipping produce.
 Marion Cannon was also a founding member of the Ventura Bank, which became the Bank of Italy, which later became the Bank of America.